HL7/Vulcan-schedule-ig/input/pagecontent/unscheduled-activities.md

 * The unplanned events need to be incorporated into the participant study data record over the period the particpant is a study subject​.

 * The recording of so-called "common activities" (e.g., adverse events and concomitant medications) are evaluated and recorded.
-In Clinial Trial Management Systems (CTMS), a special mechanism is usually incorporated to manage this. //Is there a requirement for special consideration in healthcare systems//
+In Clinical Trial Management Systems (CTMS), a special mechanism is usually incorporated to manage this. //Is there a requirement for special consideration in healthcare systems//

 ### Scenario - Post-Study Visit Adverse Event